Last Friday, I woke up early, packed my suitcase (I always do this at the last minute), and headed to the airport.

-A couple weeks before, I had decided to meet Octave in LA at the end of his road trip and drive back to PDX with him.
+A couple of weeks before, I had decided to meet Octave in LA at the end of his road trip and drive back to Portland with him.

-I figured it would be a great way to get a last glimpse of the sun before the rain finally set in in the PNW.
+I figured it would be a great way to get a last glimpse of the sun before the rain finally set in in the Pacific Northwest.
 And after 2 weeks down with a cold, this was more than welcome!

 I was planning on spending the afternoon in Venice after landing at LAX around noon.
 But, for some reason, I gave the Uber driver the wrong address.
 I did not notice it right away as it was an Uber Pool so we had 2 people to drop off before my final destination.
 Also, the conversation between these two was fascinating.
 They did not know each other, but he mentioned Sundance while on the phone and she started a conversation once he hung up, since she worked in the film industry.
 LA, film industry, parties, I was in another world!
 Long story short, he was a rabbi and she was a producer.

-I ended up at the Standard in West Hollywood, realized that it would take me an hour to go to Venice to meet Octave, so I decided to make the most of it, have lunch at the hotel and ask Octave to pick me up there.
+I ended up at the Standard in West Hollywood and realized that it would take me an hour to go to Venice to meet Octave.
+So I decided to make the most of it, have lunch at the hotel and ask Octave to pick me up there.
 One more occasion to study the Hollywood microcosm with a group of people sharing gossip about a celebrity at the hotel restaurant.

 Then Octave picked me up, we went for a walk in a canyon close by, visited Domaine LA, our favorite wine shop, and waited until after rush hour at a juice bar to head to Long Beach and meet our friends Alyssa and Arnaud at the Aquarium of the Pacific for their Night Dive.

 On Saturday, Alyssa and I went shopping in LB where I got the cutest pair of earrings at Anneise.
 We then met the guys at home and darted to LA to attend the launch of the new Glou Glou Magazine.